rodrigofontesdev/pomodoro/README.md

 A simple Pomodoro Timer app that will help you manage your time and let you focus on any tasks.

 The purpose of the project was learn about important tools and concepts of React.
-Like styled components, routes, hooks, controlled and uncontrolled components.
+Like CSS-in-JS, routes, hooks, controlled and uncontrolled components.

 # Prerequisites